W01fw00d/cooking-with-amateurs/README.md

 - Heroku (deploying free site for this App Demo)

-## Technical discusion
+## Technical discussion

+- Mobile-First Design: App is always designed, implemented and tested in Mobile Devices Screens first (Cypress tests run in Mobile Screen by default).

 - A pre-commit has been added to this repository to help maintain a coherent code style, even if new developers were added to this project in the future.

 - Literals are not hardcoded but instead passed down to components by props in order to implement a multilanguage support system in the future.

-- A random number and string generator has been added to Cypress Tests in order to garantee that different data will fit correctly on the UI (for example, this simulates the effect of having different languages).
+- A random number and string generator has been added to Cypress Tests in order to guarantee that different data will fit correctly on the UI (for example, this simulates the effect of having different languages).

 - Cucumber is used as a preprocessor for Cypress Tests, in order to make tests more readable for non-tech collaborators.
-This allows to use them as specifications too, as they represent the User Journey in this App.
+This allows us to use use them as specifications too, as they represent the User Journey in this App.

-- Build and unit tests are executed on the CI in GitHub with every push to master and pull request.
+- Build and unit tests are executed on the CI in GitHub with every push to master and pull request (currently disabled).

-## Atribution
+## Attribution

 - [Logo created by Marta Ximenis](https://www.domestika.org/es/projects/692722-cocina-con-amateurs) @XimenisMarta

 - Favicon formatted from logo with [favicon-generator](https://www.favicon-generator.org/)

-- Recipes data and photo recopilations by Mateu
+- Recipes data and photo compilations by Mateu

 - Translations by @XimenisMarta